xietao0221/LeetCode/README.md

 - for each words in begin set, change every position and check if the new words is in the end set or dictionary: if it is, put the pair into map.
 - notes: if words in the begin set occurs in the end set also, return immediately

-Contiguous/Consecutive Subarray: (128, 152)
+Contiguous/Consecutive Subarray: (128, 53, 152)
 (128) unsorted array. use hash set to save all nums.
 For each num in nums, search if the hash set contains num-- or num++, record the local max.
+(53, 152) Maximum Sum/Product Subarray
+create 1-D DP Matrix, dp[i] represents the max-value ending at i-1; dp[i] = Math.max(dp[i-1] + nums[i-1], dp[i])
-(152) because there could be negative integer in the array, we should save both local max and local min.
+notes: because there could be negative integer in the array, we should save both local max and local min for Maximum Product Subarray

 Moore’s Voting Algorithm: (169, 229)